 Today, reduced flows in the river make it necessary for mechanical clearing to maintain wide channels and open sandbars that cranes and other species prefer.
 Large equipment is used to remove woody vegetation on established islands.
-Once the island has been cleared, then it is disked in order to inhibit the woody growth even further.
+Once the island has been cleared, it is disked in order to inhibit the woody growth even further.
 This process must be repeated over time; otherwise the trees will come back.

-Dealing with Invasives
+Dealing with Invasive Species

-The Importance of Prairie & Wet Meadows
+The Importance of Wet Meadows